The amount of digital data is exploding.

 Solution: hire or train those with business process understanding to manage data analytics

-Secondly, organizational structure impedes use of analytics to drive decision-making.
+Secondly, organizational structure impedes the use of analytics to drive decision-making.

 Solution: Empower front-line employees to make decisions based on real-time data.
-Management experts argued for decades that flatter organizations were needed.
+Management experts argued for decades that flatter organizations were needed to achieve success.
 Data analytics makes this imperative.

 Third, organizations rely on data and analytics that’s anemic, especially in marketing.
 Over-reliance on vanity metrics and descriptive data handicap managers trying to improve their ROI with better insights.

 Solution: Use predictive analytics (and prescriptive analytics) to guide decision-making and allocate resources.
 Algorithms rule the day.
 Build advanced analytics into the DNA of the firm.